 During the mortgage process, lenders collect, review, and verify income documentation.
 Some borrowers feel as they are being picked on, but lenders are just doing what they are required to do.
 In addition to following sound business practices, mortgage lending is also a highly regulated business.
 So, Mortgage Loan Originators are held responsible for verifying a borrower’s ability to repay the loan.

 In the case of a borrower supplied tax return, lenders must verify the validity of the documentation.
 Just think of this scenario.
 A self-employed borrower knows their actual IRS reported income is too low for mortgage approval.
 So, the borrower grabs a 1040 and creates fictitious numbers that make everything look rosy.
 Then, the mortgage lender provides a nice looking mortgage pre-approval letter for home shopping.
-Here comes the required 4506T form.
+That’s where the required 4506T form comes into the picture.

 4506T Request for Tax Transcript